CCCMcluster/CCCM-IM-handbook/part1/communication.md

 **Identify your target audience.** What group or groups are you targeting with the above objectives?
 You will need to tailor the language(non technical experts may not be familiar with technical language), length (shorter messages may be more suitable for general public consumption) and style (different audiences have different lenses in which they will consume and interpret your message).

 There are seven basic principles about writing about numbers: [^footnote5]
-**1. Establish the context for your facts.**
+1. **Establish the context for your facts.**

-**2. Pick simple, plausible examples.**
+2. **Pick simple, plausible examples.**

-**3. Select the right tools and media  for the job.** The three basic tools for presenting quantitative information: prose, tables and charts.
+3. **Select the right tools and media  for the job.** The three basic tools for presenting quantitative information: prose, tables and charts.
 Choosing the most appropriate tool (or mix of them) and understanding their strengths and weaknesses, is important.
 Equally important is to use the most appropriate mix of media.
 Eg. Reports, interactive dashboards, infographics, video, social media, events.

-**4. Defining your terms (and be careful with jargon).** Unnecessary use of of acronyms and jargon will likely exclude parts of your audience or cause misunderstanding due to unshared understanding of concepts.
+4. **Defining your terms (and be careful with jargon).** Unnecessary use of of acronyms and jargon will likely exclude parts of your audience or cause misunderstanding due to unshared understanding of concepts.
 If acronyms must be used, it is good practice to show them alongside their long form at the point where they first appear.

-**5. Reporting and interpreting.**
+5. **Reporting and interpreting.**

-**6. Specify direction and magnitude of an association.**
+6. **Specify direction and magnitude of an association.**

-**7. Summarize patterns.**
+7. **Summarize patterns.**

 ```{tip}
 - Tell a story